ECronin1973/programming-for-data-analytics/assignments/README.md

 | `assignment05_age_difference_by_sex.csv`     | Age-wise population difference by sex           |
 | `assignment05-age-mean-difference-bar.png`   | Bar chart of weighted mean age by sex           |

----

 ## 📚 Dependencies

-This notebook requires the following Python libraries:
+To run the notebook successfully, I needed the following Python libraries:

 - `pandas` — for data manipulation
 - `numpy` — for numerical operations